assister-xyz/renaissance-solana2024-hackathon/README.md

 To tackle this challenge, we have built an incentive-driven framework that encourages the community to contribute by answering questions at the StackExchange-style interface.

+**Overview**

+Developers can pose questions on the Solana StackExchange, seeking assistance or guidance for Solana development.
+The Content Retriever then automatically fetches relevant data from the subforum and stores it in the Pinecone Vector Database.
+Developers can interact with our Backend AI, initiating a Retrieval Augmented Generation (RAG) process.
+This involves querying the Pinecone Vector Database for similar topics and engaging with the Large Language Model (LLM), powered by Chat GPT 4, to generate comprehensive answers.
+As a token of appreciation for contributions, developers who provide answers on platforms like Solana StackExchange or Stack Overflow are eligible for rewards.
+To claim rewards, developers simply need to submit address verification by signing a message using their Solana Wallet.
+Anybody can ask questions, contribute answers, and claim rewards to enrich the developer's content.

 [<img src="arch_hackathon2.jpg">](https://raw.githubusercontent.com/assister-xyz/renaissance-solana2024-hackathon/main/arch_hackathon2.jpg)

 **Our framework consists from:**